-Tusculum College Graduate Nursing Program sets forth essential eligibility requirements for the graduate nursing program by citing the core performance standards.
+Tusculum University Graduate Nursing Program sets forth essential eligibility requirements for the graduate nursing program by citing the core performance standards.
 The standards set forth cognitive, sensory, affective and psychomotor performance requirements for the nursing student and nurse.
 Each core performance standard is accompanied by examples of activities nursing students and nurses are required to perform while executing nursing care.
 The standards are used to assist applicants and students in the determination of need for ADA related accommodations and medications.
 The core performance standards are intended to constitute an objective measure of:

 - A qualified applicant’s or student’s ability with or without accommodations to meet the program performance requirements.

 - Accommodations required by a matriculated student who seeks accommodations under the American with Disabilities Act (ADA).

 Applicants and students with disabilities seeking accommodations under the ADA, as amended, students seeking accommodations consequent to a documented disability should contact the Academic Resource Center Counselors located in the Annie Hogan Byrd Fine Arts Building.
 For more information, students are referred to the Support Services for Individuals with Disabilities section of the college catalog.

 |Critical thinking ability sufficient for clinical judgment||· Identify cause and effect relationships in clinical situations